specta-rs/rspc/README.md

 <p align="center">🚧 Work in progress 🚧</p>
 <div align="center">
  <strong>
-   A blazing fast and easy to use TRPC-like server for Rust.
+   A blazingly fast and easy to use TRPC-like server for Rust.
  </strong>
 </div>
 <a align="center" href="https://rspc.dev">